Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

 - Separate test-environment.yaml file that does not install jupyter and its dependencies in your CI system.
 This is a very heavy package and makes CI take longer than necessary.
 - Notes around documentation automation via sphinx or pdoc
 - Notes around project management via github issues & github projects (trello, jira, etc. as alternatives)
+- Research DVC and have a better solution for data version management.